 By designing your own burger (rather than just ordering it at the cashier), customers also experience Core Drive 4: Ownership and Possession.
 The more effort they put into designing their burger the more they will value 4Food.

 Progressing on the leaderboard leads to feelings of accomplishment (Core Drive 2: Development & Accomplishment) and receiving votes from other burger lovers adds more feeling of success.
 The realization that they created the best burger is something that many participants would really take pride in.

 4Food also utilizes Core Drive 5: Social Influence & Relatedness by allowing users to share, comment and vote on burgers that have been created by others.
 At the same time, this also creates a unique social environment where burger lovers can connect, share, even compete which makes people even more involved in the 4Food experience, strengthens the brand and increase consumption.
 Quite good, don’t you think?

 These were just 3 Extraordinary Gamification Examples in the Food & Beverage Industry.
-Stay tuned.
-More examples are coming soon and from other industries as well!
-Continue to follow our blog to learn more.
+For more Gamification examples check out Part Two of the series and continue to follow our blog.

 Are you curious to find out how we can help to design a truly engaging experience for your organization?
 Do you want to know how we can help you design a high ROI Gamification design?